AchilleBailly/Driver2Vec/docs/index.md

 | `Turn indicators`            | 79.3                           | 0.00                  |
 | `All Sensor Groups included` | 81.8                           | 0.00                  |

+As you can probably see in the code architecture or the accuracy that we get, we had quite some issues with having the network to run properly.
+The main one was that we noticed the loss plateauing at the margin value or so when it is supposed to converge to 0.
+While in hinsight it may not have been an issue, we spent a lot of time on trying to firgure things out, experimenting on a lot of different plausible causes (our architecture, the data, NaN apparitions, weight decay etc).
+Hence the architecture is still in its experimental form and the accuracy so low.

 # Reference
 <a id="1">[1]</a>  Yang, J., Zhao, R., Zhu, M., Hallac, D., Sodnik, J., & Leskovec, J. (2021).
 Driver2vec: Driver identification from automotive data. arXiv preprint arXiv:2102.05234.